How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Performance-Based Analysis

-We examine several DNN architectures: ResNet-18, ResNet-50, and a simple 12-layer convolutional network (named AllCNN in \cite{allcnn}) across a range of parameterization levels.
+\paragraph{The examined models.} We examine several DNN architectures: ResNet-18, ResNet-34, and a simple 3-layer fully-connected (FC) network across a range of parameterization levels.
 As in related overparameterization research \citep{nakkiran2019deep,somepalli_can_nn_learn_twice}, the parameterization level is implemented by varying the width of a given architecture (see Appendix \ref{appendix:Additional Experiment Details}).

-Our experiments are for the image classification datasets CIFAR-10 \cite{cifar10} and Lacuna-10 \cite{eternal_sunshine,unbounded_MUL} (which is derived from VGG-Faces) that were used also in previous unlearning studies (e.g., \cite{forggeting_outside_the_box,CFk_EUk,unbounded_MUL,eternal_sunshine}).
-For compatibility with previous works \cite{forggeting_outside_the_box,CFk_EUk,unbounded_MUL,eternal_sunshine}, the original model training on CIFAR-10 starts from a CIFAR-100 pretrained model initialization, and the original model training on Lacuna-10 starts from a Lacuna-100 pretrained model initialization.
-In addition, we provide experiments where the original model is trained from scratch (i.e., training from random initialization without pretraining) on the Tiny ImageNet dataset \cite{tiny_imagenet}.
-Considering the computationally demanding validation-based tuning process for each parameterization level and unlearning method in each experiment (see Appendix \ref{grid search details}), we run each experiment 4 times for CIFAR-10 and Lacuna-10, and twice for Tiny ImageNet, with different random seeds and report the average values of these runs (see Appendix \ref{appendix:Additional Experiment Details} for more details).
+Our experiments are for the image classification datasets CIFAR-10 \cite{cifar10} and Tiny ImageNet \cite{tiny_imagenet}.
+Considering the computationally demanding validation-based tuning process for each parameterization level and unlearning method in each experiment (see Appendix \ref{grid search details}), we run each experiment 3 times with different random seeds and report the results as explained for each of the analysis parts.
+See Appendix \ref{appendix:Additional Experiment Details} for more details.

-\subsection{How is Error-Based Performance of Unlearning Affected by the Parameterization Level?}
+\subsection{How is Unlearning Performance Affected by the Parameterization Level?}

+Here, we explore how the parameterization level affects the unlearning performance as reflected by pairing the test error (which indicates utility) and a score for the specific unlearning goal:

+The \textbf{privacy} performance is measured by the MIA score (as defined in Section \ref{subsec:Unlearning Goals}).
+A larger absolute difference of the MIA score from the ideal 0.5 value implies that the unlearned model is more vulnerable to loss-based membership inference attacks on the unlearned examples; thus better privacy is associated here with absolute difference closer to zero.

+Better \textbf{bias removal} is reflected by a higher forget error, implying that the model functionality changed for more of the biasing examples that compose the forget set.